tc39/proposal-smart-pipelines/readme.md

 </table>

-#### Topical block parameter
+#### Topic block parameter
 The proposed syntax of [ECMAScript block parameters][] may greatly benefit from using the topic concept.
-As with topical function definitions, making all block parameters topical would enable the use of the topic reference as an implicit first parameter.
+As with topic function definitions, making all block parameters topic would enable the use of the topic reference as an implicit first parameter.
 The block-parameter proposal itself has not yet settled on how to parameterize its block parameters.
 The topic reference may be the key to solving this problem, making other, special block parameters unnecessary.
 This